jreisinger/docs/data/notes/go/concurrency.md

 The number of processors in a computer grows every year.
 The speed of processors not so much.

+Go enables two styles of concurrent programming:

+1. CSP (communicating sequential processes) - values are passed between autonomous activities (goroutines) but variables are for the most part confined to a single activity.
+2. Shared memory multithreading - more traditional model.

+Reasoning about concurrent programs is inherently more difficult than about sequential ones.

 # Goroutines

 A *goroutine* is a function capable of running concurrently with other functions.
 Create a gouroutine with the `go` keyword.